PITS, PEOPLE AND PLAYERS

-Join us this August for a brand new production, Pits, People and Players, created in celebration of Horden’s 125th Anniversary.
-Performed by our all-County-Durham cast in Horden Methodist Church.
+A brand new production, Pits, People and Players, created in celebration of Horden’s 125th Anniversary.
+Performed by our all-County-Durham cast in Horden Methodist Church, August 2025.

 The heritage, resilience, and future of Horden.